tudorjnu/tudorjnu.github.io/_drafts/archinstall.md

 [Partitioning Scheme](assets/img/blog/archlinux-install/partitioning.png)

 To make things simple and secured, I will create an [LVM on LUKS](https://wiki.archlinux.org/title/dm-crypt/Encrypting_an_entire_system#LVM_on_LUKS) setup.
 The idea is that a full partition would be encrypted, and then it can be altered as wished.
 Another benefit of this setup is that it allows for [suspend-to-disk](https://wiki.archlinux.org/title/Dm-crypt/Swap_encryption#With_suspend-to-disk_support) of the swap partition.
 This means that the device can be put to [hibernate](https://wiki.archlinux.org/title/Power_management/Suspend_and_hibernate#Hibernation) and all the information will be saved onto the encrypted [swap](https://wiki.archlinux.org/title/swap) partition.
-The overall partitioning can be viewed above, where the summary of invormation can be viewed bellow:
+The overall partitioning can be viewed above, where the summary of information can be viewed bellow:

 <table border="1">
   <tr>